mandurisaimounika/network-speed-using-gcloud/README.md

 ## Methods

 ### checkUploadSpeed(bucketName, options, cb)
-- buketName (required)
+- bucketName (required)
 - options: {
     fileName: (required),
-    imageName: (optional) // the name of image uploaded in bucket
+    imageName: (optional), // the name of image uploaded in bucket
-    delete: (optional) (default: false) // if you want to delete the image from the bucket you uploaded }
+    delete: (optional) (default: false), // if you want to delete the image from the bucket you uploaded
+    destinationFileName: (optional) // if you want to upload in a specific folder of the bucket }
 - cb (required)